jasonumiker/kubernetes-training/README.md

 But this has a downside.
 In order for most of these critical infrastructure add-ons to function they need way more access to the host and the other containers than you would generally want.
 And Kubernetes by default lets any Pod ask for these privileges - not just those things that need it.

 For example, have a look at this:

 * `cd ../pod-security`
 * `cat interactive-shell-node-via-pod.sh`
+    * This will give us an interactive shell not in the nsenter-pod but actually out on the Node - as root!

 ```
 kubectl run nsenter-pod --restart=Never -it --rm --image overriden --overrides '
 {